lizaodawn/IMMARKUS-wiki-clone/Overview.md

 ## Property Types

-IMMARKUS offers a range of data types you can use to capture properties of different kinds.
+IMMARKUS offers a range of data types you can use to capture properties of different entity classes.
 Think of it as a personal "database builder" for your data model.
-The following Property field types are currently available:
+The following seven data types are currently available:

 - Text
 - Number
-- Select options dropdown with configurable values
+- Options
-- URL/URI
+- URI
-- Geo-coordinate
+- Geo-coordinates
-- Measurement (combination of numeric value and "unit" text field)
+- Measurement
-- External authority (read more [here](https://github.com/rsimon/immarkus/wiki/04-Annotating-Images#using-external-authorities-in-annotations))
+- External authority

+Read more about [Property Options] (https://github.com/rsimon/immarkus/wiki/03-Designing-a-Data-Model#property-options)

 <img width="800" alt="Bildschirmfoto 2024-01-16 um 16 03 15" src="https://github.com/rsimon/immarkus/assets/470971/d7ee8b44-23f1-4a71-abdf-e8b55eefb4f8">